Frequently Asked Questions

 - How can I donate to MISSING?

 Thank you for your interest to help the #Missingirl movement.
 If you are an individual, please visit our Donate page.
 If you are a corporate or a group, please check the Partnerships/CSR Opportunities section for more information.
 Your contribution will go towards creating a safer environment for millions of young girls and empowering vulnerable women in heavily trafficked areas through livelihood projects and employment generation.

 - How can my company or organization join hands with MISSING?

 We appreciate your interest to take MISSING to a whole new level!
 We love working with companies who believe helping people as part of a great business model.
 Please visit our CSR Opportunities section or just drop us a line with your interest at firstname.lastname@example.org and we will quickly follow up to see how we can join hands and help vulnerable women and girls through awareness, education and skill training in our against sex trafficking.

 - How can I cover MISSING as a journalist, filmmaker, writer, media?

 Our relationship with the press has been a very organic process.
 We would love to hear from you!
-You can visit our press pack section in Resources for a basic background information and write to us at email@example.com or firstname.lastname@example.org for further contact and information request.
+You can download our Media Pack and write to us at email@example.com or firstname.lastname@example.org for further contact and information request.